 While she wasn’t as big of a part of Invincible #144 as some may have liked it was good to see that Eve was the constant in Mark’s life.
 With all the ups and downs they have been through it was only appropriate that we see the series close with the two of them talking about how things went.
 Though it wasn’t the best execution of it, I was glad that Kirkman didn’t just kill off Eve in order to have Mark reunite with Terra.
 Having Eve’s powers give her an extended life that resembles immortality made it so we can have an even more hopeful ending rather than having unnecessary sorrow close out the series.

-As much as Invincible #144 was about Mark, Terra, and Marky, Kirkman did a good job giving some closure to other characters.
+As much as Invincible #144 was about Mark, Terra, and Marky, Kirkman did a good job of giving some closure to the other characters.
 Bringing back Darkwing was a nice move to bring back a fan-favorite character.
 It was also good to have one final look at how Robot will continue to live as nothing more than a brain in a jar.
 After all, he has done he does deserve this fate, and Amanda stating such made the loneliness Robot feels even more effective.

 With Invincible #144 being the end of the series it was only appropriate that both Ryan Ottley and Cory Walker were brought on to draw the final issue.
 These are the two artists that defined the Invincible Universe over the course of its existence.
-Ottley drawing Marky’s arc was great to see as it brought a sensation of reading the series again during the height of Mark’s time as Invincible.
+Ottley drawing of Marky’s arc was great to see as it brought a sensation of reading the series again during the height of Mark’s time as Invincible.
 Ottley brought out the youthfulness in Marky as he discovered his powers.

 Meanwhile having Walker draw the second half of the issue gave him a chance to illustrate the characters he has drawn the most during his run.
 Like Ottley, Walker was able to add depth to the arc both Mark and Terra went through over their years.
 He did an especially good job showing the wide range of emotions Terra went through as she grew up to become a young adult.

 The Bad: The only real problem I had with Invincible #144 is the introduction of two unnecessary sub-plots that aren’t picked up on.
 Those two sub-plots are the ones involving Battle Beast’s daughter and the unnamed guy that crosses dimensions.
 These two sub-plots never popping up in Invincible #144 did not make sense given that we saw decades pass during the course of the story.
 It would’ve been a better wrap-up if only one of these characters was introduced and we saw one or two pages with them crossing paths with Marky or Terra.
-These two subplots don’t get in the way of the quality of Invincible #144 but just minor gripes with the issue’s otherwise excellent pacing.
+These two subplots don’t get in the way of the quality of Invincible #144 but are just minor gripes with the issue’s otherwise excellent pacing.

 Story Rating: 9 Night Girls out of 10